0sm1les/gopherbb/README.md

 The default user name colors can be changed by editing the user table in gopherbb.sql, default username colors are black.

 ## TODO
+- add security options in config files: account creation cool down, post cool down.
+- add option for mods and admins to pin posts
+- add option for mods and admins to remove posts
+- add option for mods and admins to ban users
 - refine css for chrome